Quratulain-bilal/open_ai_sdk/Hooks/pactice/README.md

-✅ Coding + Theoretical Questions on OpenAI Agents SDK (Hooks Focused)
+✅ Coding + Theoretical Questions on OpenAI Agents SDK

 1. What design principle allows RunHooks to work even if not explicitly defined?
 2. Why are hook method parameters strictly positional, not keyword-based?